tomas-abrahamsson/gpb/benchmarks/README.txt

 Deviations from the benchmarks in protobuf's subversion repository:

 * The google_size.proto and the google_speed.proto have been
-  fused into msg.proto since gpb don't know how to optimize neither for speed nor for code size.
+  fused into msg.proto since gpb doesn't know how to optimize neither for speed nor for code size.
 * The "repeated group" construction has been changed into a repeated (sub) message, since groups are not supported by gpb.
   The google_message2.dat file has been updated accordingly.
+* Addition of the d.proto and messages in d-msgs/ This contains randomly generated messages according to d.proto.
+  The d-msgs/d-all-concatenated.dat will cause a lot of message merging to happen upon deserialization.

 Running a benchmark
 -------------------